kiotsukettene/codebility-assessment/backend/README-1-2-YEARS.md

 ## Overview

 Welcome to the **1–2 Years** backend assessment!
 Your goal is to create a **basic Node.js + Express** RESTful API with data validation and proper error handling.
-This assessment is designed to be completed in **1–2 hours** to demonstrate your fundamental backend development skills.
+This assessment is designed to be completed in **1–2 days** to demonstrate your fundamental backend development skills.

 ## Task Summary